 Polkemmet Country Park is a popular 68 hectare (168 acre) Visitor Attraction near Whitburn.
-One of three Country Parks in West Lothian - also visit Almondell & Calderwood Country Park near Broxburn and Polkemmet Country Park near Whitburn.
+One of three Country Parks in West Lothian - also visit Almondell & Calderwood Country Park near Broxburn and Beecraigs Country Park near Linlithgow.

-The Park, and particularly the ancient policy woodlands, are a wildlife haven.
+The Park, and particularly the ancient woodlands, are a wildlife haven.
 Roe deer, fox, heron, water voles, bats and badgers all make their home here.
 The many Oak and Scots Pine trees provide food and shelter for the birds and squirrels.
-The Park even has its own white squirrel!
 There is also an orienteering course set-up in the Park if you want to test your map reading skills.

-The Countryside Ranger Service helps to manage natural areas and wildlife, and can arrange talks, school visits, give advice on general countryside matters and runs a full programme of events every year.
+The Countryside Ranger Service helps to manage natural areas and wildlife, and also provide advice and activities.